By John Turney

 |As mentioned above, the long-time Rams head first made its appearance|

-in 1948, not the early 1950s as the Rams PR department has released.
+in 1948, not the early 1950s which is what the Rams PR department said in its release.

 |As mentioned the yellow-horned logo was used after 1970 when it|